TinkerMill/tinkerAccess/tinker_access_client/tuning/README.md

 ### Tuning script

 The `tune_current_sense.py` Python script can be used on a running client to sweep the programmable current detection threshold to 'measure' the actual machine current under different conditions.
-If this script is run at 'idle' then then under 'running' conditions, the optimal programmable threshold level will be somewhere between these two values.
+If this script is run at 'idle' and then under 'running' conditions, the optimal programmable threshold level will be somewhere between these two values.

 Below is the procedure for running the the tuning script: